All Episodes

 This is an amazing meteorological analysis of the conditions at the time and place.

-Uh maybe I it's ten pages when you print it all out.
+It's 10 pages when you print it all out.

-But if indeed they lost the electrical and would take their weather radar out, then they would not know where they were going.
+But if indeed they lost the electrical and take their weather radar out, then they would not know where they were going.

 At that point, they're just sitting ducks in a thunderstorm, and you don't fly into them.

-This is the thing that you know, the one question I had, no pilot that knows where a thunderstorm is goes into one.
+This is the thing that, you know, the one question I had, no pilot that knows where a thunderstorm is goes into one.

 I mean, we have them all the time here in South Florida late in the afternoon in the summertime, and you can see the tops.